sana33/SDCOR/ReadMe.md

 ### &#x1F537; __*SDCOR _ with visualization - read data from RAM*__:

 ![SDCOR with visualizations](/images/SDCOR_RAMversion.png)

-This one is provided with various kinds of plots for the ease of visualizations, as for different steps of the algorithm, there are facilities to plot the data with specific parameters.
+In this version, the input data along with the anomaly labels are loaded into memory, and various kinds of plots are provided for the ease of visualizations.
+Moreover, for different steps of the algorithm, there are facilities to plot the data with specific parameters.
 The details of the GUI are represented as follows:

 * ### "SDCOR Params" panel: